SERVIR-WA/GALUP/training/2_rs/Exercises/M4_Exercise1.md

 **The classifications on the spreadsheet must be completed by Monday, 11/22 at 1:00 PM GMT**

-7. Once you receive the merged file of the classifications and original random points (this will be in the form of a shapefile), download this file.
-The file will be available here on **Tuesday, 11/23**: Please click [here](https://github.com/SERVIR-WA/GALUP/files/7589068/GALUP_Classification_Main.zip) to download the zipfile containing the shapefile of the classifications.
+7. Once you receive the merged files of the classifications and original random points (this will be in the form of a shapefile), download these files.
+The files will be available here on **Tuesday, 11/23**: one with the 7 main classes, and one with the 25 subclasses.
+Please click [here](https://github.com/SERVIR-WA/GALUP/files/7614691/GALUP_Classification_Updated_Main.zip) to download the zipfile containing the shapefile of the 7 main classifications, and please click [here](https://github.com/SERVIR-WA/GALUP/files/7614698/GALUP_Classification_Updated_Subclasses.zip) to download the zipfile containing the shapefile of the 25 subclasses.
-8. Upload the entire zipfile into GEE as an asset (see this [link](https://developers.google.com/earth-engine/guides/asset_manager) for help with managing assets in GEE).
+8. Upload each zipfile into GEE as an asset (see this [link](https://developers.google.com/earth-engine/guides/asset_manager) for help with managing assets in GEE).
 The video below may also help with this and following steps.

  <p align="center">
   <a href="https://mediasite.video.ufl.edu/Mediasite/Play/34f2887653d94667900f5eb240f954691d" target="_blank" rel="noopener">